 If all four data elements match, the individual’s identity is confirmed as valid.
 If there are any mismatches, the child care case management system will alert the Board of the customers requiring identity verification.

-Mismatches occur for a variety of reasons like the following:
+Mismatches can occur for a variety of reasons, such as the following:

 Customer had a legal name change, for example, a marriage or divorce.